kenichsberg/io-bound-task-queue/README.md

 ```

 ## With retries
-`RetryableTask` can be used for retrying task.
+`RetryableTask` can be used to retry tasks.

 In `OnSuccess` and `OnFailure` of `RetryableTaskCallback`, the first parameter is the `RetryableTask` itself which is being executed.
 You can rerun it on arbitrary conditions as you define.